sdovnic/winx/readme.md

 * Removes Windows OnDrive
 * Disables unnecessary Windows Services
 * Disables Windows Telemetry
-* Sets Alternative Time Servers
+* Sets Alternative Network Time Servers
-* Disables Cortana

 You will be asked to continue before every step.
 Please Review the `Deployment.ps1` before you execute the Script.
 You can remove or add your custom actions that fits your need.